 8 CPC observers programme Para 83 The bluefin tuna fishing activity with baitboats, longliners, handliners as well as traps or towing vessels is not developed and no permissions are issued.
-On the other hand, Albania has started implementing the bycatch monitoring program through the observers on board of fishing vessels (bottom & pelagic trawlers, purse seiners and small-scale artisanal fishing) in 4 designated ports to obtain representative data on the discard component of total bycatch as well as information the transmission of data on the relevant location on the satellite system.
-LoA between FAO under GCP/RER/010/ITA and MTF/INT/943/MUL - Baby 26 and the Albanian authorities for provision of "Support the fisheries monitoring of Albania", signed on 29/01/2019. by-catch, as well as information on the incidental catch of vulnerable species.
+On the other hand, Albania has started implementing the by- catch monitoring program through the observers on board of fishing vessels (bottom & pelagic trawlers, purse seiners and small-scale artisanal fishing) in 4 designated ports to obtain representative data on the discard component of total by-catch, as well as information on the incidental catch of vulnerable species. the transmission of data on the relevant location on the satellite system.
+LoA between FAO under GCP/RER/010/ITA and MTF/INT/943/MUL - Baby 26 and the Albanian authorities for provision of "Support the fisheries monitoring of Albania", signed on 29/01/2019.
 9 Regional observers programme Para 84 Albanian purse seiners fishing vessel authorized to fish bluefin tuna will be covered 100% from ICCAT Regional Observer Programme.
 Ministerial Order No. 102 of 05/02/2019.
 Other requirements, such as: tagging programme (para 45).